halbritter-lab/pld-progression-grouper/README.md

 ## Introduction

-"PLD-Progression Grouper" is an interactive web application designed to assist in the prognostic assessment of Autosomal Dominant Polycystic Liver Disease (ADPLD).
-Based on a recent study titled "Sex, genotype, and liver volume progression as risk of hospitalization determinants in autosomal dominant polycystic liver disease", this tool aims to facilitate the visualization and understanding of disease progression in individuals with ADPLD.
+"Polycystic Liver Disease (PLD) - Progression Grouper" is an interactive web application designed to assist in the prognostic assessment of Autosomal Dominant Polycystic Liver Disease (ADPLD) and PLD within the context of Autosomal Dominant Polycystic Kidney Disease (ADPKD).
+Based on two recents studies titled "Sex, genotype, and liver volume progression as risk of hospitalization determinants in autosomal dominant polycystic liver disease" and "Modelling polycystic liver disease progression using age-adjusted liver volumes and targeted mutational analysis" (PMID: 36246085), this tool aims to facilitate the visualization of disease progression and estimates the future risk of liver-related hospitalization in individuals with PLD.

-ADPLD, characterized by numerous fluid-filled cysts arising from intrahepatic biliary epithelia, is a genetic cholangiopathy with significant clinical heterogeneity.
-The application leverages data from a multicenter study to introduce novel clinical endpoints, such as normalized age-adjusted total liver volume (nTLV) and PLD-related hospitalization, for prognostic risk stratification.
+PLD, characterized by numerous fluid-filled cysts arising from intrahepatic biliary epithelia, is a mostly genetic cholangiopathy with significant clinical heterogeneity.
+The application leverages data from a single-center and a multicenter study to introduce novel clinical endpoints, such as normalized age-adjusted total liver volume (nTLV) and PLD-related hospitalization, for prognostic risk stratification.

 ## References

-The pronciple of the "PLD-Progression Grouper" tool has been previously used in 2022, highlighting its application in the study of Polycystic Liver Disease (PLD) within the context of both Autosomal Dominant Polycystic Kidney Disease (ADPKD) and Autosomal Dominant Polycystic Liver Disease (ADPLD).
+The pronciple of the "PLD-Progression Grouper" tool has been first published in 2022, highlighting its application in the study of PLD within the context of both Autosomal Dominant Polycystic Kidney Disease (ADPKD) and Autosomal Dominant Polycystic Liver Disease (ADPLD).
 This underscores the tool's relevance and adaptability for assessing PLD progression not only in isolated cases but also when it occurs in conjunction with ADPKD.
 For more details on the publication, see [PMID:36246085](https://pubmed.ncbi.nlm.nih.gov/36246085/).

 ## Features